matifaligoraya/wp-ecom/README.md

 ## License

-Wheelust is open-sourced software licensed under the MIT license.
+CartPioneer is open-sourced software licensed under the MIT license.